 PTR International Master Professional, Dr. Louie Cap (far right) conducted Performance Certification workshop in Moscow.
 The workshop was held at Tennis-Art Club and was organized by Liudmila Nikoyan.
 Louie also conducted 100+ Problems and Solutions Stroke Analysis, a professional development workshop.

-SLOVAKIA
+U SLOVAKIA

 PTR Master Pro and Hall of Fame inductee, Dr. Louie Cap conducted Performance Certification in Bratislava.
 The November workshop was held in Tennis School Advantage and was organized by PTR Slovakia Official Provider, Dr. Peter Cap.
 Louie also conducted a Tennis Fitness workshop for the group.
+PTR International Director, Iñaki Balzola traveled to Phuket to conduct Adult Development and Performance Certification.
+The workshops were organized by and held at the Coconut Tennis Academy.